 The GMAC makes the following observations related to stakeholder engagement and equity goals.
 These observations are most applicable to Section 3: Stakeholder Engagement.

-The proposed Community Engagement Stakeholder Advisory Group (CESAG) may be duplicative with other efforts and result inin “working group fatigue.”
+The GMAC appreciates the EDCs joint effort to facilitate creation of a joint stakeholder group for community engagement and agrees that community engagement is critical to the success of the ESMPs.
+The GMAC has concerns, however, that the proposed Community Engagement Stakeholder Advisory Group (CESAG) may be duplicative with other efforts and contribute to the issue of “working group fatigue” that the Commonwealth is currently facing considering numerous energy- and environment-related working groups that have been convened to develop various aspects of the Clean Energy and Climate Plans.

-The GMAC has concerns with the proposed CESAG relating to its governance, objectives, staffing, time constraints, accountability, and connections to developer customers.
-Further the GMAC has concerns about the CESAG regarding measurement of success for the proposed group, how metrics will be determined to measure benefits, and reporting of the metrics.
+The GMAC has concerns with the proposed CESAG relating to its governance, objectives, staffing, time constraints, and accountability.
+Further the GMAC has concerns about the CESAG regarding measurement of success for the proposed group, how reporting metrics will be determined to measure benefits, and how those reporting metrics will be presented.

 The GMAC has concerns that engagement plans had limited discussion of relationships with certain key stakeholders such as developers/DER providers and cities/towns

 Communication with customers is challenging.
-There may be communication overload for customers with multiple consumer-facing engagement efforts happening simultaneously among state agencies, utilities, third-parties, and more.
-It is important that the technical content of these plans be translated into multiple non-English languages; it is also important to translate plan contents into plain English for native speakers so that technical material is made digestible for laypersons.
+There may be communication overload for customers with multiple consumer-facing engagement efforts happening simultaneously from state agencies, utilities, third parties, among others.
+It is important that the technical content of these plans be translated into multiple non-English languages; it is also important to translate the content of the plans into plain English for native speakers so that technical material is accessible for laypersons.

 Load forecasting (short- and long-term)

-Transparency regarding forecasted load growth and distributed energy resources is fundamental for assessing the need for the EDCs’ proposed investments.
+Transparency regarding forecasted load growth and DERs is fundamental for assessing the need for the EDCs’ proposed investments.
 The GMAC makes the following observations related to load forecasting in the short- and long-term.
 These observations are most applicable to ESMP Section 5: Five- and Ten-Year Electric Demand Forecast and Section 8: 2035-2050 Policy Drivers: Electric Demand Assessment.

-The data and assumptions behind the ESMPs’ load forecasts and sensitivity analyses are not sufficiently transparent.
-Greater informational transparency is required regarding assumptions for future alternative fuel sources, technological advances, impacts of the adoption of new building codes, impacts of electric vehicles and heat pumps, and impacts of potential battery storage.
+The ESMPs as presented to not provide informational transparency regarding data and assumptions behind the ESMPs’ load forecasts and sensitivity analyses.
+Greater informational transparency is required regarding assumptions for future alternative fuel sources, technological advances, impacts of the adoption of new building codes, and impacts business-as-usual DERs.

-The ESMPs do not use consistent forecasting metrics and baseline data, particularly when using benchmarks set forth by the Clean Energy and Climate Plans.
+The three ESMPs do not use consistent forecasting methods, baseline data, or scenarios, particularly when using benchmarks and scenarios set forth by the Clean Energy and Climate Plans.

 The 5- to 10-year forecasts are not connected to the long-term forecasts in a clear or logical manner.

-The ESMPs do not use consistent metrics for evaluating forecasts.
+The ESMPs do not use consistent methods for evaluating forecasts.

 The ESMP investment proposals are determined through technical evaluations that involve circuit and substation level analysis.
-Generally, the ESMPs do not include any level of uncertainty in the 5- and 10-year demand forecasts.
+Generally, the ESMPs do not include any analysis of uncertainty in the 5- and 10-year demand forecasts.

 Solution sets (short- and long-term)

 The GMAC makes the following observations related to solution sets proposed and described in the ESMPs.
-These observations are most applicable to Section 6: Stakeholder Engagement and Section 9: 2035-2050 Solution Set – Building a Decarbonized Future.
+These observations are most applicable to Section 6: Five- and Ten-Year Planning Solutions: Building for the Future and Section 9: 2035-2050 Solution Set – Building a Decarbonized Future.

-The ESMPs do not clearly quantify the impacts the proposed solutions on system capacity, hosting capacity, and reliability/resilience.
+The ESMPs do not clearly quantify the contribution of each component of the proposed solution sets on system capacity, hosting capacity, and reliability/resilience, and where and when those contributions are generally expected to be available.

-The ESMPs do not clearly distinguish which operating and capital costs are business-as-usual costs and which are incremental investment costs.
+The ESMPs do not clearly distinguish which operating and capital costs are already incurred or already in the process of being incurred versus which are incremental, newly proposed costs.